 While that sounds great, I wondered – what’re the reasons behind it?

 New evidence from research in Australia gives serious backing to the idea.
 The study covered over 4000 people who suffered from high blood pressure and between the ages of 65 and 84 – an especially high-risk group.
 They were followed for eleven years.
 Sadly, a quarter of the study participants died during that time.
 And, over half died as a result of cardiovascular issues.

 When you look at the data on pet ownership, there’s an amazing message.

 In the study of 4000 people, 36% owned a pet and 50% had previously owned a pet.
 45% of those pets were dogs.
 It was interesting to see that the survival rate for those who owned, or had owned a pet.
 Having a pet increased longevity rates by 26%!
 Even having had a pet in the past increased rates 22% over people who had never had a pet.

 The biggest improvement in life longevity was specifically among people who owned a dog and took them out for regular walks.
-Walking your dog is good for your mind, body, and soul.
+Walking your dog is not only good for your mind, body, soul — but also extends your life!

 Why do people live longer when they have a dog?

 We know that heart disease is the leading cause of death in the United States (and worldwide).
 There are many contributing factors to heart disease, such as high blood pressure, stress, poor fitness, and obesity.